Buying safe electrical appliances

 Approved electrical appliances

-All electrical appliances and equipment must be approved prior to being made available for public use.
-Approved electrical appliances display a regulatory compliance mark or a unique safety approval number.
+All electrical appliances and equipment must be approved prior to being made available for supply.
+Approved electrical appliances display a regulatory compliance mark (RCM) or a unique safety approval number.

 Approval markings can vary between states.
 Typically they are an alphanumeric code, comprising the first letter of the state that issued the approval followed by between one and six digits.
 Two examples are shown below.

-For more information about recognised safety approval numbers and regulatory compliance marks (RCM) in Australia, click here.
+For more information about recognised safety approval numbers and RCM in Australia, click here.

 To find out if an appliance is approved for use, ask the store manager / sales person or search the Australian Certification Database for approved electrical appliances